eloidieme/3d-model-viewer/README.md

 A modern, high-performance 3D model viewer written in C++17 using OpenGL 3.3+.

 Deltaviewer is designed with a clean architecture, supporting hot-reloadable shaders, runtime configuration via JSON, and efficient mesh rendering.
-It leverages **Assimp** for broad model format support, **GLFW** for windowing, and **GLM** for mathematics.
+It leverages **Assimp** for broad model format support, **GLFW** for windowing, **GLM** for mathematics, and **Dear ImGui** for the user interface.

 ## Features

 - **Model Support:** Loads varied 3D formats (OBJ, FBX, GLTF, etc.) via the Open Asset Import Library (Assimp).
+- **Interactive UI:** Real-time control over render settings, lighting, and camera statistics via a built-in ImGui dashboard.
+- **Advanced Clipping System:** - Add and manipulate up to 8 arbitrary clipping planes in real-time.
+  - Interactive controls for plane normals and distance.
+  - **Visual Debugging:** Semi-transparent plane visualizers in the 3D scene to assist with positioning.
 - **Shader Hot-Reloading:** Edit `.glsl` shader files and press `R` to reload them instantly without restarting the app.
 - **Runtime Configuration:** Modify window resolution, camera sensitivity, and render settings via `config.json` without recompiling.
 - **Performance:** Optimized mesh loading with move semantics and cached transform matrices.